 The state retail alcoholic beverage laws are contained in North Dakota Century Code Title 5.

-Additional regulations are contained in North Dakota Administrative Code Chapter 10-08.
+Additional regulations are contained in North Dakota Administrative Code Art 10-08.

 Retail Alcohol Sales - Prohibitions